carlarenee/waterGame/README.md

 # waterGame
 Monster Fish was created using HTML, CSS and jQuery:
 The fish are represented with a .Gif set as a background image on divs.
-I used Flexbox to center the boardgame and space the user score, timer and name.
+Flexbox was used to center the boardgame and space the user score, timer and name.
-I used CSS to style the pages.
+CSS was used to style the pages.
 For animations, I used click events on the divs that changed the background CSS to an explosion .gif.
-I also used jqery to create the timer box and the scoring system.
+Also, jquery was used to create the timer box and the scoring system.
 When the clock runs out, the player's score must be greater than 30 for a winner message to show, else, it displays the 'try again' message.

 Unsolved problems: